North American Rockwell OV-10 Bronco: Light Armed Reconnaissance Aircraft

-The Bronco started flying midway through the Charger's test program on 16 July 1965, and became one of the premier COIN aircraft of the next 30 years.
-It did not achieve Rice's L2 VMA concept, because the DoD insisted on 40-ft-long wings, which made it depend on airbases.
+On 16 July 1965, the prototype OV-10 made its maiden flight; it was smaller than the subsequent production aircraft, being operated by a single pilot and carrying several passengers in a cramped compartment behind this pilot.
+During flight testing, additional requirements were enacted, which included an observer as a second crewman, the adoption of armor plate around the crew and engines, an increased internal fuel capacity of 250 gallons, more communications apparatus, and an increased weapons capacity of 2,000 lb.
+These changes increased the OV-10's empty weight by 29 percent; to accommodate this increase, the wings were lengthened from 30 to 40 feet to improve lift while the power output of the engine was increased to 715 hp.
+The modified aircraft did not achieve Rice's L2 VMA concept, largely due to the longer wings having made it dependent on airbases.
 Rice concludes:

 The original concept of a small, simple aircraft that could operate close to the supported troops had been almost completely eviscerated by the 'system'.
-The ability to operate from roads (20 ft span and 6.5 tread) had been ignored, and performance compromised by the short 30 ft span, the extra 1,000 lb for the rough field landing gear and another 1,000 lb of electronics.
+The ability to operate from roads (20 ft span and 6.5 tread) had been ignored, and performance [was] compromised by the short 30 ft span, the extra 1,000 lb for the rough field landing gear and another 1,000 lb of electronics.
 The 'light, simple' airplane also had a full complement of instruments, ejection seats, and seven external store stations.
 The concept of using ground ordnance and a bomb bay had been ignored, although it did have provisions for four M60 [medium] machine guns.
 In spite of this growth (almost double the size and weight of our home built), the YOV-10 still had great potential.
 It would not achieve the advantages of integration with the ground scheme of maneuver, but it did have capabilities at the low end of the performance envelope that were still valuable and unique.

-The Bronco performed observation, forward air control, helicopter escort, armed reconnaissance, utility light air transport, and limited ground attack.
-The Bronco has also performed aerial radiological reconnaissance, tactical air observation, artillery and naval gunfire spotting, airborne control of tactical air support operations, and front-line, low-level aerial photography.
+The first production OV-10A was delivered in June 1967.
+The type performed observation, forward air control, helicopter escort, armed reconnaissance, utility light air transport, and limited ground attack.
+It has also performed aerial radiological reconnaissance, tactical air observation, artillery and naval gunfire spotting, airborne control of tactical air support operations, and front-line, low-level aerial photography.
 A prototype in Vietnam designed to lay smoke was extremely successful, kept in service by evaluators for several months, and only reluctantly released, but was not purchased due to a perceived lack of mission.